 When completing the application for international travel, please take time to review the security and safety profile and provide thorough risk mitigation plans, even for areas of low to moderate risk "(n/a" is not an acceptable response, regardless of the risk level).
+Organizations should utilize the Department of State's Travel Advisories webpage to aid in evaluating the security and safety profile.
 Organizations and individuals are not permitted to make travel arrangements until your application has been approved.